After village refuses to fly Pride flag, Skaneateles man plans protest

 This year, however, the village preempted Ford from repeating his request by passing a unanimous resolution March 28 to fly only the U.S. flag at its offices.

 Ford believes the resolution is another example of a personal vendetta Hubbard has developed toward him.
 Since 2017, Ford has accused the mayor of breaking environmental law and polluting Skaneateles Lake, and petitioned the village to ban the use of herbicides Roundup and TruGreen in the lake's watershed.
-Ford plans on challenging Hubbard for the mayoral seat in 2021.
+Ford plans on running for the mayoral seat in 2021.

 That history, along with Ford's efforts to see the Pride flag flown at village hall last year, led Hubbard to ban Ford from contacting the village or setting foot on village hall property in September.
 The mayor rescinded the ban later that month after being contacted by the American Civil Liberties Union, which called the ban "an affront to the First Amendment and the core values of our democracy."